John 21:10

 Jesus saith to them, 'Bring ye from the fishes that ye caught now;'

-John 6:11 Jesus then took the loaves, and having given thanks, He distributed to those who were seated; likewise also of the fish as much as they wanted.
+Then Jesus took the loaves and the fish, gave thanks, and distributed to those who were seated as much as they wanted.

-John 21:13 Jesus came and took the bread and gave it to them, and the fish likewise.
-(NASB ©1995)
+Jesus came and took the bread and gave it to them, and He did the same with the fish.

 Caught Fetch Fish Fishes Jesus